 The New Frontier of Social Business Design

 Give and you shall receive.
-We all know this common sense but in action it is so easy to give very little and take so much.
+We all know this common sense but in action it is so much easier to give very little and take so much.
 Social Business Design is about creating a business model that is involved in your community and engaging your customers directly by listening to them, understanding their needs and finding innovative ways to address them.

 As you can see in the great video below, social media is hot right now.
 Many new entrepreneurs and businesses are eager to jump on the social media bandwagon since the hype has grown to deafening proportions.
 LinkedIn’s stock has nearly doubled since its IPO in April, Facebook is valued at upwards of $80 billion dollars and the launch of Google+ caused a 15% jump in Google’s stock in just the first two weeks alone.